jhudsl/OTTR_Template/README.md

 <!--Delete this section below upon using the template-->

-The purpose of this course template (and its [companion template repo](https://github.com/jhudsl/DaSL_Course_Template_Leanpub)) is to make course publishing maintainence across multiple different platforms _less painful_.
+The purpose of this course template (and its [companion template repo](https://github.com/jhudsl/DaSL_Course_Template_Leanpub)) is to make course publishing maintenance across multiple different platforms _less painful_.

 _This template helps you_: